Canon 750D vs 760D

 - More affordable: Was released into a lower priced segment (13 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the 760D comes out slightly ahead of the 750D (2 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 760D emerges as the winner of the match-up (2 : 0 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 750D and the Canon 760D place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.